 2018-19 Academic Year

-Religious Liberty: Our First, Most Cherish Liberty – February 2019
+Religious Liberty: Our First, Most Cherished Liberty – February 2019

-On Thursday, February 7, The Institute for Religious Liberty welcomed The Most Reverend William Edward Lori, S.T.D.
+On Thursday, February 7, 2019, The Institute for Religious Liberty welcomed The Most Reverend William Edward Lori, S.T.D.
 16th Archbishop of the Archdiocese of Baltimore, and Hunter Baker, J.D., Ph.
 D. Dean of the College of Arts and Sciences, a University Fellow, and Associate Professor of Political Science at Union University in Jackson, Tennessee.
+Archbishop Lori as the first head of the Ad Hoc Committee for Religious Liberty of the United States Conference of Catholic Bishops (USCCB) and Dr. Hunter Baker, Dean of the College of Arts and Sciences at Union University in Jackson, TN, and author of The Necessity of Courage in the Defense of Religious Liberty both shared their perceptions of the state of religious liberty in the last decade.
 Click here to see pictures from the event.

 Keynote Address from Archbishop William E. Lori: Interior & Exterior Freedom